-- 2. Before making any such amendment effective, San Francisco shall give notice, with a copy of the text of the proposed amendment, to all other Wholesale Customers.
+2. Before making any such amendment effective, San Francisco shall give notice, with a copy of the text of the proposed amendment, to all other Wholesale Customers.
 The Wholesale Customers shall have 30 days in which to object to the amendment on the ground that it is not permissible under this subsection.
 If no such objection is received by San Francisco, the proposed amendment shall become effective.
-If one or more Wholesale Customers object to the amendment, San Francisco, the individual Wholesale Customer with which San Francisco intends to effect the amendment, and the Wholesale Customer(s) which lodged the objection shall meet to discuss the matter. - 3.
-If the dispute cannot be resolved and San Francisco and the Wholesale Customer involved elect to proceed with the amendment, either San Francisco or the Wholesale Customer shall give written notice of such election to each Wholesale Customer that has objected.
-Any Wholesale Customer that has objected to such amendment shall have 30 days from receipt of this notice within which to commence an action challenging the validity of such amendment, and such amendment shall be deemed effective as of the end of this 30-day period unless restrained by order of court. - C. Amendments to Attachments.
+If one or more Wholesale Customer with which San Francisco intends to effect the amendment, and the Wholesale Customer(s) which lodged the objection shall meet to discuss the matter.

+3. If the dispute cannot be resolved and San Francisco and the Wholesale Customer involved elect to proceed with the amendment, either San Francisco or the Wholesale Customer shall give written notice of such election to each Wholesale Customer that has objected.
+Any Wholesale Customer that has objected to such amendment shall have 30 days from receipt of this notice within which to commence an action challenging the validity of such amendment, and such amendment shall be deemed effective as of the end of this 30-day period unless restrained by order of court.

+C. Amendments to Attachments.
 The following attachments may be amended with the written concurrence of San Francisco and BAWSCA on behalf of the Wholesale Customers:

-Attachment Name

-G January 2006 Water Quality Notification and Communications

-Plan

-J Water Use Measurement and Tabulation

-L-1 Identification of WSIP Projects as Regional/Retail

-N-1 Balancing Account/Rate Setting Calculation Table

-N-2 Wholesale Revenue Requirement Schedules
+Attachment Name С Individual Supply Guarantees (amendments reflecting Section 3.04 transfers only) E Minimum Annual Purchase Quantities (amendments reflecting Section 3.04 transfers only) E-1 Temporary Modified Minimum Annual Purchase Quantities G Water Quality Notification and Communications Plan (2019 Update of 2017 Plan, Rev. 6) J Water Use Measurement and Tabulation L-1 Identification of WSIP Projects as Regional/Retail N-1 Balancing Account/Rate Setting Calculation Table N-2 Wholesale Revenue Requirement Schedules

 N-3 Schedule of Projected Water Sales, Wholesale Revenue

 Requirement and Wholesale Rates

-Р Management Representation Letter
+Ρ Management Representation Letter

-R Classification of Existing System Assets (subject to Section 5.11)
+R Classification of Existing System Assets (subject to Section

+5.11)